 - certain absences from which you do not return,

-- periods when you work as a non-regular employee, as an extended part-time employee, as a special agreement person, in a service station, car wash, or car-care center operations, or
+- periods when you work as a non-regular employee, as a special agreement person, in a service station, car wash, or car-care center operations, or

 - when you are covered by a contract that requires the company to contribute to a different benefit program, unless a special authorization credits the service.

 Life or work event that allows you to make changes to your elections during the plan year and outside of the annual enrollment period.

 - A natural or legally adopted child of a regular employee or retiree,

 - A grandchild, niece, nephew, cousin, or other child related by blood or marriage over whom a regular employee, retiree, or the spouse of a regular employee or retiree (separately or together) is the sole court appointed legal guardian or sole managing conservator,

 - A child for whom the regular employee or retiree has assumed a legal obligation for support immediately prior to the child's adoption by the regular employee or retiree, or